FihlaTV/g3m-rumsey/README.md

  + [Demo Project](https://github.com/glob3mobile/g3m/tree/purgatory/Android/G3MAndroidDemo)
  + [Issue list](https://github.com/glob3mobile/g3m/issues)

-The architecture is quite simple, there is a main applications that launch the different maps using buttons.
+The architecture is quite simple, there is a main activity that launches the different maps using buttons.
 The lifecycle is managed killing the activity when the back button is clicked.
-We use as data source the tiles served by "The David Rumsey Map Collection", this tiles has been builded in mercator, and maps are georeferenced.
+We use as data source the tiles served by "The David Rumsey Map Collection", these tiles have been built in mercator,  maps are georeferenced.

-We are a using a customized layer extending the SDK's WMSTemplateLayer for reach this tiles.
+We are a using a customized layer extending the SDK's WMSTemplateLayer for reaching this tiles.

 [GeoGarajeLayer.java](https://github.com/glob3mobile/g3m-rumsey/blob/master/src/com/glob3mobile/rumseyhistoricalmapcollectionapp/GeoGarageLayer.java)

-We hope add new maps soon!
+We expect to be adding new maps soon
-If you need further asistance, or know more about g3m please ask us on the [Issue list](https://github.com/glob3mobile/g3m/issues) or send a mail to [glob3 mobile](sales@glob3mobile.com)
+If you need further asistance, or you want to know more about g3m please ask us on the [Issue list](https://github.com/glob3mobile/g3m/issues) or send a mail to [glob3 mobile](sales@glob3mobile.com)

 #The David Rumsey Historical Map Collection